Riandra4trend/CompfestAIC/README.md

 This architecture allows users to execute comprehensive scraping workflows—traditionally requiring hundreds of lines of custom code—using simple prompts like "extract all listing from example.com."

+---
-# How ScrapeGPT Works
+# How Mrscraper Agent Works
 ![Flow GIF](https://raw.githubusercontent.com/Riandra4trend/CompfestAIC/main/Flow%201%262.gif?raw=true)
-ScrapeGPT is built around a **directed acyclic graph (DAG)** pipeline, where each agent operates as a deterministic stage with clear inputs and outputs.
+Mrscraper Agent is built around a **directed acyclic graph (DAG)** pipeline, where each agent operates as a deterministic stage with clear inputs and outputs.
 The goal is straightforward: **map the domain**, **identify listing structures**, and **extract structured data**—without relying on guesswork or non-deterministic agent loops.

 With the available agents, you can build a complete end-to-end scraping system.
-As illustrated in the flow above, ScrapeGPT supports two deterministic data paths: (1) starting from a seed domain using the Map Agent and General Agent to discover and extract listing or product URLs; and (2) starting from a listing page URL using the Listing Agent and General Agent to iterate through listing items and extract detailed product data.
+As illustrated in the flow above, Mrscraper Agent supports two deterministic data paths: (1) starting from a seed domain using the Map Agent and General Agent to discover and extract listing or product URLs; and (2) starting from a listing page URL using the Listing Agent and General Agent to iterate through listing items and extract detailed product data.

 ---